Updated: Jun 6

 17. Optional –

 Disposable paint coveralls (I reuse them until the zipper quits working or they’re ripped).
 I have ruined many of my clothes from resin.
 Resin cannot be removed from your clothes.
 Regardless, my main reason for wearing painter coveralls, is to help prevent items from your clothing (such as hair, yours or pets, or fuzz, & dust), from falling off your clothes into your project.
-It really helps!!! (for convenience we occasionally have some disposable painter coveralls available at ArtWorks plus anywhere house paint is sold).
+It really helps!!!
+(You can buy anywhere house paint is sold).

 18. Optional - Infrared temperature guage/thermometer.
 This is very handy to take the guess work out of knowing if your room is the correct temperature for best resin cure.
 Also to aim at the resin bottles to see if they are cold.
 Cold resin will create extra bubbles.